-5. Enter commands similar to the following on every node to change the owner, group, and permissions on the character raw device file for each disk slice that you want to add to a disk group:
+- 5. Enter commands similar to the following to clear the PVID from each disk device that you want to use: - # /usr/sbin/chdev -l hdiskn -a pv=clear - 6.
+Enter commands similar to the following to change the owner, group, and permissions on the character raw device file for each disk that you want to add to the disk group: - # chown oracle:dba /dev/rhdiskn chmod 660 /dev/rhdiskn

-chown oracle:dba /dev/rdsk/cxtydzs6

-chmod 660 /dev/rdsk/cxtydzs6